How do Child-life Specialists Help Children Cope with Illness and Death?

 A conversation with Kelsey Mora, a child-life specialist who empowers children and adolescents to better understand and cope with life's most challenging events, Part One

-In this first part of a two part interview, SevenPonds speaks with Kelsey Mora, a certified child-life specialist (CCLS) at Advocate Health in Chicago and chair of their system-wide pediatric and perinatal bereavement support group.
+In this interview, SevenPonds speaks with Kelsey Mora, a certified child-life specialist (CCLS) at Advocate Health in Chicago and chair of their system-wide pediatric and perinatal bereavement support group.
 Her work as a CCLS provides in-person support for children and adolescents facing acute and chronic medical challenges of their own or that of a family member.

 Editor’s note: This interview has been edited for length and readability.